Slope Stability and Causes of Failure of Slopes

 - Forces due to earthquakes

 The effect of all the forces listed above is to cause movement of soil from high points to low points.
-The most important of such forces is the component of gravity that acts in the direction of probable motion.
-The various effects of flowing or seeping water are generally recognized as very important in stability problems, but often these effects have not been properly identified.
+Gravitation causes of failure of slopes are an important force that affects the flowing or seeping water as well as the stability of large soil masses.
+Gravity is generally recognized as very important in stability problems, but often these effects have not been properly identified.
 It is a fact that the seepage occurring within a soil mass causes seepage forces, which have much greater effect than is commonly realized.

 When there is a lowering of the ground water or of a free water surface adjacent to the slope, for example in a sudden draw-down of the water surface in a reservoir there is a decrease in the buoyancy of the soil which is in effect an increase in the weight.
 This increase in weight causes increase in the shearing stresses that may or may not be in part counteracted by the increase in shearing strength, depending upon whether or not the soil is able to undergo compression which the load increase tends to cause.
 If a large mass of soil is saturated and is of low permeability, practically no volume changes will be able to occur except at a slow rate, and in spite of the increase of load the strength increase may be inappreciable.